sweattep/modern_quotes/README.md

 >Best is an opinion, working is a fact

+>"in order to see me, you have to see not only what is inside the boundary of my skin, but you have to see what is outside it too"

+>"you cannot get an intelligent organism, such as a human being, out of an unintelligent universe"

 >stay current on dozens of websites by simply reviewing the feeds

 >Death, in his estimation, has resulted from email becoming so pervasive